rohit-ambre/express-ts/README.md

 Steps to run this project:

-1. Run `npm i` command
+1. Run `npm i` command to install dependencies.
-2. Setup database settings inside `ormconfig.json` file
+2. To Setup database, create `.env` file from `.env.example` and enter your credentials.
 3. Run `npm start` command